Dr Steve Mills

 Neolithic of south-east Europe

-Drawing on SRAP research, the EU funded Măgura Past & Present project uses artistic and scientific interventions, exhibitions, workshops, conferences, publications and a website to integrate the local community, artists and scientists in the research, presentation and promotion of Măgura's heritage.
+Drawing on SRAP research, the EU funded Măgura Past & Present project used artistic and scientific interventions, exhibitions, workshops, conferences, publications and a website to integrate the local community, artists and scientists in the research, presentation and promotion of Măgura's heritage.

 Geographical Information Systems (GIS)